LoiseauN/dimensionality/README.md

-data/: contains all dataset required to reproduce figures R/: contains R functions developed for this project man/: contains R functions documentation analyses/: contains R scripts to run analyses
+data/: contains all dataset required to reproduce figures R/: contains R functions developed for this project analyses/: contains R scripts to run analyses results/: contains output from analyses figures/: contains figures

 ## Notes
 All required packages will be installed (if necessary) and loaded.